NGSAnalysisOnBeocatClass/weekly_problems/week4_problems.md

 ##Weekly problem 4 pseudo code:

-For the last weekly programming problem we will use hashes to fix fatsq files with broken pairs.
+For the last weekly programming problem we will use hashes to fix fastq files with broken pairs.

 Create and edit a file called `broken_pair.pl`.